-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 How to rearrange iMessage apps on Apple Message

-Open the Messages app > Tap on any message thread > Scroll through the app bar above the keyboard until you get to the 'More' icon with the three grey dots in a white oval > Press 'Edit' in the top right corner.
-You can reorder the top five apps by moving them up and down according to your preference.
+Open the Messages app > Tap on any message thread > Scroll through the app bar above the keyboard until you get to the 'More' icon with the three grey dots in a white oval > Press 'Edit' in the top left corner.
+You can reorder the top six apps by moving them up and down according to your preference.

-To change which apps appear in the top five, you'll need to press the red circle to the left of the app within the top five to remove it and the green circle to the left of the app in the list below you want to add.
+To change which apps appear in the top six, you'll need to press the red circle to the left of the app within the top six to remove it and the green circle to the left of the app in the list below you want to add.

 How to play games on iMessage